 The menu at The Stylist Group is fairly standard, aside from the fact that it is hidden by default.
-Clicking on the “menu” link will open up the menu, which slides out from the button.
+Clicking on the “menu” link will open up the navigation bar, which slides out from the button.

 Third and Grove uses a minimal website design with a clutter-free layout.
 The menu opens when you click on hamburger icon.
-It uses a fairly basic two-column layout for the links with partners displayed in a third column.
+It uses a fairly basic two-column layout for the fullscreen menu items with partners displayed in a third column list of links.